zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-mobileapp/configure-app-settings/configure-app-settings.md

 PWAs are designed to be capable, reliable, and installable to provide a user experience that feels like a platform-specific application.
 When you enable a mobile app as a PWA in Visual Builder, it can be installed directly from the browser on an Android or iOS device.
 Much like a native mobile app, it opens in a standalone window (instead of a browser tab) and users interact with it pretty much like a native app.
 You can also make progressive enhancements as new browser capabilities become available.
 Most importantly for you as a developer, you won't have to publish your app to an app store.

+You can also install PWAs on laptops (for example, as a Chrome app).
+This means that unlike native mobile apps that are limited to Android and iOS devices, PWAs can also run on Windows, Mac, and other operating systems.

 In this lab, you'll configure the HR mobile application to run as a PWA.
 You'll also review the app's settings to make sure the values are what you want your user to see.
-You'll use these settings along with build configurations (which you'll define in later labs) to build the mobile application for installation on Android or iOS devices.
+You'll use these settings to launch your PWA from a browser.

 ## **STEP 1**: Configure Application Settings